-By now you might know about JotForm’s Coronavirus Responder Program, which offers free, unlimited HIPAA-compliant JotForm accounts to anyone using JotForm to battle the crisis.
+By now you might know about Jotform’s Coronavirus Responder Program, which offers free, unlimited HIPAA-friendly Jotform accounts to anyone using Jotform to battle the crisis.
 But we’re happy that many other software companies are also extending a helping hand to their users during this difficult time.

 We’ve compiled a list of some of our friends who are doing what they can to make sure small businesses, nonprofits, schools, healthcare providers, and government agencies can weather the storm a little more easily.

 Popular among restaurants and retailers around the world, the global payments company is waiving all software subscription fees for the month of April for anyone using one of their products, including Appointments, Retail, Restaurants, Loyalty, Team Management, Payroll, Marketing, and Square Online Store.

 They’ve also rolled out Give and Get Local, a marketplace where customers can purchase gift cards from Square sellers everywhere.

 Zoho is offering $300 in Zoho Wallet credits until the end of May to help businesses during Covid-19.
 Simply sign up for Zoho using this link, and $300 will be automatically added to use on Zoho products.

 The company also just launched Zoho Remotely, a suite of tools, including productivity and collaboration tools, to help teams work from separate locations.

 Whether you’re using HubSpot for marketing or sales, it just became a lot more affordable.
 Their Starter Growth Suite typically runs $112.50 per month, but it’s been reduced to $50 per month as a part of HubSpot’s response to COVID-19.
 The company is also suspending limits on emails for their Marketing Hub and increasing limits on calling for customers of their Sales and Services hubs.